 Parameter Description Template Select a virtual server template from the drop-down list, or select Custom to specify all parameters of the new virtual server manually.
 Name Enter a name for the virtual server for easier identification.
 You can specify any name.
 Interface Select a WAN connection to which this virtual server will be assigned.
+Public port (begin)/ Public port (end) A port of the access point from which traffic is directed to the IP address specified in the Private IP field.
+Specify the start and the end value for the port range.
+If you need to specify one port, enter the needed value in the Public port (begin) field and leave the Public port (end) field blank.

+Parameter Description Private port (begin)/ Private port (end) A port of the IP address specified in the Private IP field to which traffic is directed from the Public port .
+Specify the start and the end value for the port range.
+If you need to specify one port, enter the needed value in the Private port (begin) field and leave the Private port (end) field blank.
 Private IP Enter the IP address of the server from the local area network.
-To choose a device connected to the access point's LAN at the moment, select the relevant value from the drop-down list (the field will be filled in automatically).
+To choose a device connected to the LAN of the access point at the moment, select the relevant value from the drop-down list (the field will be filled in automatically).
 Remote IP Enter the IP address of the server from the external network.

 When needed settings are configured, click the Save button.
-After that you get to the quick settings page.
+After successful creation of the virtual server a notification appears.
+Click the OK button in the notification window, and then click the